Monday, October 14, 2024

 Amazon Author Page: https://www.amazon.com/stores/Aubrey-Taylor/author/B0973KWXV8

-Devotionals for the Heart: Why we need to know God's Voice and listen
+Devotionals for the Heart: Why we need to know the voice of Jesus Christ

 A devotional by Patricia Russell